-Damascus is a fascinating place to see.
+Damascus is a fascinating place to visit.
 It's an ancient city, from before there was history.
-It is the oldest continually inhabited city in the world.
+Damascus is the oldest continually inhabited city in the world.
 Excavations in a tell or settlement mound on the edge of the city show that it has been inhabited since between 10,000 to 8,000 BC.
 Jericho and Babylon were settled earlier, but Damascus is the oldest city still occupied.

 Flavius Josephus reported almost 2,000 years ago on an earlier history and tradition that was old in his time:

 Damascus was in the Hyskos Kingdom 1720-1570 BC.
 The Amarna Letters, some of the earliest Egyptian records, from 1350 BC, report that Dimasqu was ruled by King Biryawaza.
 By 1100 it was the capital of the powerful Aramaean state Aram Damascus.

 Tiglath-Pileser III captured and destroyed Damascus in 732 BC.
 It fell to Nebuchadrezzar II and was absorbed into the Neo-Babylonian Empire in 572 BC.
 Then the Persians under Cyrus the Great captured the city in 538 BC and made it the capital of the Persian province of Syria.

 Alexander the Great swept through in the 330s BC, and after his death in 323 it was fought over by the Seleucid and Ptolemaic portions of his divided empire.

 It was generally Greek until the Roman general Pompey annexed it in 64 BC.
 Damascus became part of the Δεκαπολις or Dekapolis, the "Ten Cities", the Romans once again just taking over a Greek system and even keeping the Greek names.